joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 ## Setup Azure Application Proxy

-In this guide, I am going to setup Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device webpage, although it can be any webpage _(Unifi Controller etc)._
+In this guide, I am going to set up Azure Application Proxy to grant access to my Synology NAS _(Network Attached Storage)_ device webpage, although it can be any webpage _(Unifi Controller etc)._

 I will be configuring the Azure Application Proxy on a domain controller running Windows Server 2022.